SnackChain/miniOled/README.md

 A lean library for Arduino STM32, to use the ubiquitous SSD1306 0.96" I2C Oled display.
 Derived out of __Daniel Turton's OzOled__ project 2014/2015.

  <img align="right" src="P1070121.JPG">The original target for this library was the $3 STM32F030F4P6 board, using Arduino IDE.
-This target has small flash memory, and the established oled libraries are too large to compile into flash.
+This target has small flash memory, and the established oled libraries are too large to compile into flash. miniOled has __minimalist code__ (just enough to be useful).

-The Arduino IDE configuration for this board also has an allocation of I2C pins (PA9/PA10) that conflicts with how the cheap boards are constructed.
-They designate PA9 and PA10 as UART TX/RX.
+It also __optionally uses software I2C__ library "SoftWire" to allow choice of I2C pins.
+The native Arduino IDE Wire configuration for this board has an allocation of I2C pins (PA9/PA10) that conflicts with how the cheap boards are constructed.
+These (The "STM32F030F4P6 Demo" board) designate PA9 and PA10 as UART TX/RX, and connect these to the uart header.

-miniOled has __minimalist code__ (just enough to be useful).
-It also uses __software I2C__ library "SoftWire" to allow choice of I2C pins, and smaller I2C driver code space.

 Useage:
 ```